See what was happening in Redwood Falls 50, 25, and 10 years ago this week.

 • The Minnesota High School Coaches Association named Memorial Field in Redwood Falls the best field to play on in the state.

 • With budget cuts from the state, the city’s twice-annual citywide street cleanup would have to be canceled after this year unless other sources of funding were found.

-Page 2 of 2 - • The Redwood Falls National Guard unit formed a Family Readiness Group to support those left behind while the soldiers were deployed to Kosovo.
+• The Redwood Falls National Guard unit formed a Family Readiness Group to support those left behind while the soldiers were deployed to Kosovo.

 • When the Redwood Rollers Square Dancers club decided to all come dressed as Spongebob Squarepants to their Halloween party, exactly half the member said they had no clue who the character was.